Trial of Summon cases under CrPC 1973

 Conviction based on a Guilty Plea

 Sec.
 252 & 253 provide for conviction after a guilty plea.
-In generally, sec 252 provides for a guilty plea, whereas section 253 provides for a guilty plea in minor cases.
+In general, sec 252 provides for a guilty plea, whereas section 253 provides for a guilty plea in minor cases.
 If the accused pleads guilty and the response is affirmative, the court will record the plea in the accused’s exact words, on the grounds of which the accused can be convicted at the Court’s discretion.
 If the response is no, the court must follow the processes outlined in Sec.
 254.

 If the accused pleads guilty yet the allegations against him do not amount to an offence, his plea will not result in his conviction.
 Because the magistrate has the discretionary powers to convict on the accused’s plea, if the accused is convicted on the plea, the magistrate must proceed as per sec.
 360; otherwise, the magistrate shall examine the accused on the question of sentence & sentence him as per law.
 If the guilty plea is not accepted, the magistrate shall proceed as per sec.
 254.